 That means that you are now part of where we’re heading.
 We hope to meet you soon at Links Bridge Vineyards!

-We also hope you’ll sign up here to subscribe to our newsletter.
+We hope you’ll sign up below to subscribe to our newsletter.
 We won’t bombard you with emails, but will occasionally let you know what’s going on here.